 - Лечение лейкозов у собак 5.
 Treatment of leukemia in dogs

-The risk factors for the occurrence of such diseases include the following:
+Risk factors for the occurrence of such diseases include the following:

 - hereditary predisposition;